softwaresaved/international-survey/survey_creation/de_17/README.md

 - Translate

 [de_17.csv](de_17.csv)
-- ~~Check question list of other national RSE groups to reuse missing questions~~ done
-- ~~Prioritize and add additional, Germany related, questions~~ done, no furhter questions will be added
-- Add project2_can: How many software developers typically work on your projects?
-- Double-check translations
-- ~~Double-check dropping of socio5, disa1, ukrse1~~ done
 - What's the difference between affRec2-4?
   - These are idoms.
 We should try to find good translations that match the meaning of the idioms.
   - If no better translation is found we keep them as is.
-- ~~Is addiing question rse4de okay?~~ Done , is okay

 [academic_field.csv](listAnswers/academic_field.csv)
 - Clarify if classes are equivalent in Germany or need changes